NDLANO/taxonomy-api/README.md

 This organisation gives us a tree representation of the content, where the subjects are at the roots of the tree, the topics make up the branches, and the resources are the leaves.
-Note, however, that this is not a strict tree-structure, since topics and resources may belong to several parents (see "Multiple parent connections" below).
+Note, however, that this is not a strict tree-structure, since resources may belong to several parents (see "Multiple parent connections" below).

 The taxonomy data model consists of *entities* and *connections* between entities.